Palgrave Macmillan, January 2014

 Reviews:

 -- Hon.
-Andrew P. Napolitano, Senior Judicial Analyst, Fox News Channel
+Andrew P. Napolitano, Senior Judicial Analyst, Fox News

 -- James O. Campbell, Host of nationally syndicated Business Talk with Jim Campbell